 Just over the Indiana border lies an awe-inspiring orchard complete with pumpkin doughnuts, concessions, apples galore and corn mazes.
-In honor of this being an election year, the farmland crated a “Vote 2016” maze with the faces of Clinton and Trump stamped into the corn.
+In honor of our World Series winning Cubs, the farmland created a Cubs maze, as well Albanese and “Thank You Farmers” themed mazes.
 Once you’re all maze-d out, pick apples and peruse the massive barn to get your fill of fudge and other farm essentials.

 Access to the maze is $7-$10/person

 200 S. County Line Rd.

 The annual fall festival is underway in Hampshire.
 Through October 31, the farm opens its gates to visitors clambering for homemade fudge and caramel apples and those eager to ride the ponies and take a run through the mazes.
 The mazes here come in two varieties: a larger corn maze good for slightly older children and a “munchkin maze” ideal for younger kids.
 Another special asset at Goebbert’s is its array of exotic animals.
 Kids can get close to giraffes, kangaroos and even tiger cubs.
 In addition to pony rides, they can go on a camel ride as well.

 Open Sep.
 1-Oct.
 31; Sep., Daily 9 a.m.-6 p.m.; Halloween, 9 a.m.-12 p.m.

 Corn maze is included in general admission ($12/weekdays; $15/weekends; free for ages 2 & under)

 This apple-picking oasis is also home to one stellar corn maze.
 While mostly renowned for its extensive apple orchards, the 10-acre corny adventure should not be overlooked.
 And with three miles of pathways and two bridges, it’s almost impossible to overlook.
 There’s also a nighttime haunted version for the brave corn stalkers.